wang-jun-hao/tp/docs/team/wong_zz.md

 * **Enhancements to existing features**:
   * Added a new `Height` field for the Patient class.
   * Improved the find function such that the application is able to match substrings and find patients using multiple fields.
-  * Enhanced `NameContainsKeywordsPredicate` to `FieldContainsKeywordsPredicate` such that it is able to handle fields other than `Name`.
+  * Modified `NameContainsKeywordsPredicate` to `FieldContainsKeywordsPredicate` such that it is able to handle fields other than `Name`.

 * **Team-Based Tasks**:
   * Setting up the GitHub Team Organisation.